-Our head office is located at Suite 2020 - 401 West Georgia Street, Vancouver, BC V6B 5A1.
-We have entered into an operatory lease agreement for our office premises, the term for which expires on October 31, 2017.
+Our head office is located at Suite 900 - 570 Granville Street, Vancouver, BC V6C 3P1.
+We rent this space on a month to month basis at \$1,500 per month.
+We formerly rented space at Suite 2020 - 401 West Georgia Street, Vancouver, BC V6B 5A1 pursuant to a lease agreement for the office premises, the term for which expires on October 31, 2017.
+We executed a sub-lease and assigned the lease to a sub-tenant in July 2016 for almost 100% cost recovery.
 Research and development is being conducted under contract with the University of British Columbia by Kevin McElwee, PhD at the UBC Dermatology facilities in Vancouver, British Columbia, Canada and by Dr. Rolf Hoffmann in Germany.
 We have no current plans to construct or lease dedicated laboratory facilities.